Lie n-algebras of BPS charges: Poisson bracket Lie -Algebras

 We start by briefly reviewing the pertinent concepts and results from \cite{LocalObservables} in a way that makes manifest their relation to conserved currents.
 In order to see the origin of the higher symmetry in current algebras fully transparently, it is useful to adopt the following general perspective.

-Traditionally a local Lagrangian for a $(p+1)$-dimensional field theory is thought of as a suitable differential $(p+1)$-form $\mathbf{L}$ on, say, the jet bundle of the field bundle of the theory.
+Traditionally a local Lagrangian for a $(p+1)$-dimensional field theory is thought of as a suitable differential $(p+1)$-form $\mathbf{L}$ on the jet bundle of the field bundle of the theory.
 (If a reference volume form $\mathbf{vol}$ on spacetime/worldvolume is chosen, then $\mathbf{L}$ is proportional to that form, $\mathbf{L} = L \mathbf{vol}$, and the coefficient function $L$ is what in many textbooks is regarded as the Lagrangian.)
-However, it is well known, though perhaps not widely appreciated, that for some key field theories of interest it is not in fact globally true that the Lagrangian is just a differential $(p+1)$-form.
-Rather in general it is a $(p+1)$-form connection on a ``$(p+1)$-bundle'' or ``$p$-gerbe''.
+However, it is well known, though perhaps not widely appreciated, that for some key field theories of interest (locally variational theories \cite{FPW11}) it is not in fact globally true that the Lagrangian is a differential $(p+1)$-form.
+Rather in general it is on locally so, but is globally a $(p+1)$-form connection on a ``$(p+1)$-bundle'' or ``$p$-gerbe''.
 This is notably the case for field theories of Wess-Zumino-Witten type; see \cite{InfinityWZW} for review of this fact and for pointers to the literature.

-Even if $\mathbf{L}$ happens to be given by a globally defined $(p+1)$-form, it is still useful to regard this as the $(p+1)$-connection form on a trivial $(p+1)$-bundle over field space, because it is this perspective that makes immediately clear that and how there are higher symmetries.
+Even if $\mathbf{L}$ happens to be given by a globally defined $(p+1)$-form, it is still useful to regard this as the $(p+1)$-connection form on a trivial $(p+1)$-bundle over field space, because it is this perspective that makes immediately clear that and how there are higher symmetries-of-symmetries.